 Photoluminescence Spectroscopy and UV Radiation

 If you need to be absolutely, 100% sure whether a diamond is lab grown or natural, you can send it to specialized gem labs for testing.
-DeBeers and GIA (the Gemological Institute of America) have developed incredibly complex and sophisticated machines for answering this question.
-They have imaginative names like: DiamondCheck, DiamondSure, and DiamondView.
+DeBeers and GIA (the Gemological Institute of America) have developed even more complex and sophisticated machines for answering this question.
+They have imaginative names like DiamondCheck, DiamondSure, and DiamondView.

-Roughly speaking, the machines work by bombarding a diamond with specific types of radiation (nothing harmful to humans) and analyzing what the stone outputs.
+Roughly speaking, these machines work like our DiaTrue.
+They bombard a diamond with specific types of radiation (nothing harmful to humans) and analyze what the stone outputs.
 There are certain, tell-tale signs of the various processes used to make lab grown diamonds that show up as spikes and troughs at specific wavelengths in the spectroscopic analysis.
 With CVD diamonds, the DiamondView machine can even enable a skilled gemologist to see microscopic growth lines where each layer of diamond material was built on the next.
 The end result is that we can ship a diamond to a GIA gem lab and get back a report telling us with certainty whether or not it is lab grown.

 Is My Diamond Lab Grown?

 Plus, when you shop at Arden Jewelers, you have the added benefit of knowing that your diamond was checked by an experienced, GIA trained gemologist.
-We are one of the only shops in Sacramento with a full gem lab at our disposal including a Type IIa tester.
+We are one of the only shops in Sacramento with a full gem lab at our disposal including the powerful DiaTrue tester.
 So, you can buy with confidence knowing our experts have your back.